Can Menopause Cause Skin Rashes? Understanding the Link

 • Soothing Frequencies for Aggravation: The WAVwatch offers frequencies that help reduce sensitivities and tenderness.
 These frequencies can calm irritated skin, lessen redness, and relieve itchiness from menopause and rashes.

-• Skin Wellness: Sound waves used in the WAVwatch may help with symptoms like itching scalp and vaginal itching during menopause.
+• Skin Wellness: Sound waves used in the WAVwatch may help with symptoms like scalp and vaginal itching during menopause.
 It can also ease skin irritations and help with skin restoration and support.

 With WAVwatch, relief is as simple as wearing a watch designed with your skin’s natural wellness process in mind.